-This header allows access to the SWD port on the onboard STM32 microcontroller, and requires the use of a 6-pin needle adapter such as the J-Link 6-pin needle adapter along with an in-circuit programmer such as the J-Link.
+This header allows access to the SWD port on a STM32 microcontroller (if soldered onto the board), and requires the use of a 6-pin needle adapter such as the J-Link 6-pin needle adapter along with an in-circuit programmer such as the J-Link.
+This board ships without an STM32 soldered.